SCGScouts/SCGScouts.github.io/latest.md

 ## This Week

 Here's our Zoom programme for the next week.
-Our meeting ID and link are the same as last week: [934-691-5877](https://zoom.us/j/9346915877) (link will let you join), and it should stay that way for the next month at least.
+Our meeting ID and link are the same as last week: [934-691-5877](https://zoom.us/j/9346915877) (link will let you join).

 |Section | Activity | Equipment Needed |